-A Masters of Education (M.Ed) gives you the skills and credentials to take on bigger roles.
-Graduates are generally skilled and motivated teachers.
-They often do well in school education, policy making and workplace training.
+Advance your career with a 100% online Master's in Education.
+An M.Ed. gives you the skills and credentials to take on bigger roles.
+Graduates are skilled educators who do well in school teaching, administration and workplace training.

 ECU Master of Education (Early Childhood Education)

 The Master of Education (Early Childhood Education) from Edith Cowan University is an accelerated, 100% online course for already qualified teachers.
-The 8-subject program prepares you to be an outstanding leader and expert in the field of early childhood education.
+The 8-subject program prepares you to be an outstanding leader and expert in this field.
 Accelerated learning is available, meaning you can study part-time and finish inside 16 months.
-The degree covers topics such as language and literacy, the theory and practice of leading in early childhood, contemporary issues, and leading family and community in the early childhood years (0-8).
+The degree covers topics such as language and literacy, the theory and practice of leading in early years, contemporary issues, and leading family and community in the early years (0-8).

 The 100% online Master of Education (Learning and Leadership) is designed for education and training professionals looking to support and lead innovation in learning across school and higher education institutions, and in learning and development in corporate, public and community settings.
 Through this course, you will learn how to design learning for diverse environments and create improvements applicable to your professional setting.
 You will be introduced to cutting-edge and critical approaches to innovation and develop the leadership capabilities to initiate and support learning transformation in your organisation.

-Southern Cross University ticks all the boxes for a well-rounded Master of Education program.
-You can do a graduate certificate (4 units) or masters (8 units) 100% online.
-Students do one unit at a time, each taking around 7 weeks.
-There's a short break before you move on to the next unit.
+Southern Cross University ticks all the boxes for a well-rounded education degree.
+You can do a graduate certificate (4 subjects) or masters (8 subjects) fully online.
+Students do subject unit at a time, each taking around 7 weeks.
+There's a short break before you move to the next one.
 By studying this way, you can complete a full masters in 16 months of low-stress, part-time study.
 SCU Online's affordable program is delivered on a modern platform.
 The Educational Leadership specialisation strengthens your administration and management skills.
 Topics include human resource management, accounting for managers, evaluation for improved teaching and learning, and positive leadership.